Our 2018 Dash Cam Recommendations & Top Picks

 There are some really good Dash Cams on the market this year and the differences between them are becoming marginal.
 It is becoming increasingly difficult to make a standout recommendation.
 In this year’s Dash Cam guide we will try differentiate the models based on what features our customers might be after.

 2018 welcomes a new addition to the Dash Cams Australia product range.
-We are excited to be working exclusively alongside Dash Cam manufacturer BlackSys to bring Australian drivers a very well priced 2-channel Dash Cam option – the BlackSys CH-200.
+We are excited to be working exclusively alongside Dash Cam manufacturer BlackSys to bring Australian drivers very well priced and feature packed 1-channel & 2-channel Dash Cam options – the BlackSys CH-200 range.

 So which Dash Cams should you be looking at in 2018?